-One of the unique things about Ontraport is that in addition to being the engine behind your marketing automation, it’s also where you can create the assets you’ll use in those automated marketing campaigns.
-You’ll create landing pages, forms, emails and more right within the app so you can easily connect them within your funnels.
+One of the unique things about Ontraport is that in addition to being the engine behind your marketing automation, it’s also where you can create the assets you’ll use in those marketing automations.
+You’ll create pages, forms, emails and more right within the app so you can easily connect them within your funnels.

 In Ontraport, you’ll create these assets in what we call editors.
 Think of the editors as your canvas and palette – the center of your screen where you’re creating your asset is your canvas, and all the styling options on the side are your palette.

 The Ontraport Pages editor was recently upgraded, and its features will eventually roll out to Ontraport Email and Ontraport Forms, making your creation experience the same for all types of assets.
 In the meantime, although these editors are unique, they each follow a similar overall canvas and palette framework.

 These are the canvas and palette editors in Ontraport: